gpitt71/gpitt71.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in Actuarial Science at the Sapienza University of Rome.
-Since March 2024 I have started a new postdoctoral position at the University of Turin.
+I am a Postdoctoral Fellow at the University of Turin.

 My research interests are: